Vancouver’s New West Farmers Market is a great market in New Westminster‘s Tipperary Park on Thursdays. It runs from

 A variety of vendors set up stands at the market and they sell a wide range of products.
 On a typical day there are merchants selling baked goods, fresh produce and meats.
 At the market you can also expect to find jewellery, chocolate, honey, craft distillery beverages and other items.

 The New West Farmers Market is run by a non-profit society that operates to promote the purchasing of locally-grown and environmentally-sustainable goods.
-Vendors from the market also work with Greater Vancouver Food Banks.
+Vendors from the market also work with the Greater Vancouver Food Bank.
 Some of them sell produce to the charity at an especially discounted rate to make fresh produce accessible to those who may not otherwise be able to afford it.

-In addition to vendors, there is also usually a musician or two performing at the market each week, at least in the summer and when there isn’t a virus pandemic.
+In addition to vendors, there is also usually a musician or two performing at the market each week.

 Tips & Advice

 Below are some suggestions to help you make the most out of your visit to the market.

 TIP #1: Tipperary Park is a nice little park.
 Especially in the spring when the cherry blossoms are out, be sure to explore the Japanese-style Friendship Garden either before or after shopping.
 The garden is also beautiful in the fall with all its autumn colours.

 TIP #3: Tipperary Park is just six or so blocks up the hill from Columbia Street, which is the old part of town, and from there it’s just a couple more blocks to the Fraser River.
-Either before or after shopping, go for a walk along the waterfront and explore Westminster Quay.
+Either before or after shopping, go for a walk along the waterfront and explore the area.
 It’s a lovely place to stroll and cycle along.